 The Team at The Animal Law Institute

 Aimee is an admitted solicitor, having graduated from Griffith University with a Bachelor of Laws (Class I Hons) and the University Medal.
 She currently works as a commercial litigation lawyer and was previously a Legal Officer at Animals Australia, one of Australia’s leading animal protection organisations.
 In 2015, Pro Bono Australia recognised Aimee as one of the most influential individuals in the Australia pro bono sphere.
 Aimee has presented as a guest lecturer in Animal Law at Monash University and Griffith University.
 Aimee also co-founded Australia’s first and only national animal law moot, the Australia New Zealand Intervarsity Moot on Animal Law.
 Prior to founding ALI, Aimee was the Deputy National Co-ordinator of the Barristers Animal Welfare Panel from 2012 - 2014.
 Aimee’s passion for gaining a global perspective on animal protection has seen her travel to England to intern at Compassion in World Farming, publish peer reviewed articles in international law journals and write a paper on the success of the European Union’s approach towards animal protectionat King’s College London.
-Aimee has also been a member of the Law Institute of Victoria’s Animal Welfare Reference Group, a research clerk for Voiceless and the Humane Society International and was the President of the Griffith University Animal Welfare Society.
+Aimee has also been a member of the Law Institute of Victoria’s Animal Welfare Working Group, a research clerk for Voiceless and the Humane Society International and was the President of the Griffith University Animal Welfare Society.

 Anastasia is a Barrister at the Victorian Bar.
 She has been involved in the animal law movement for over seven years with leading organisations including the Barristers Animal Welfare Panel and Voiceless.
 She is currently also a member of the Legal Advisory Council at Voiceless, and on the Board of a number of animal rescue and foster care charities.
 She was the National Co-ordinator of the Barristers Animal Welfare Panel from 2012 to 2014 (and prior the Victorian Co-ordinator from 2009 to 2012), and was a speaker at the Voiceless Law Lecture Series in Melbourne 2013.
 She graduated from a Law/Media degree at the University of Melbourne in 2011 with an honours degree in French.
 While at the University of Melbourne, she was the President of the University of Melbourne Animal Protection Society.
 She lives in Melbourne with her four fur babies, an assortment of foster dogs and the occasional piglet.
 She is the co-founder of the Australia New Zealand Intervarsity Moot on Animal Law.